Fountain (Duchamp): Origin

-Further arguments against Duchamp as author have included that the R. Mutt, signature makes more sense as a German pun on armut (poverty) or mutter (mother), taking into consideration the geo-political climate at the time and the tension between Germany and the US.
-Glyn Thompson argues this was Loringhoven's attempt at political commentary.
-Thompson also disputes Duchamp's own claim (that he made in 1966 to Otto Hanh) of the urinal's origins coming from the J. L. Mott Iron Works plumbing retailer as Thompson discovered they could not have stocked this type of urinal.
-The only place it could be purchased at that time was in Philadelphia, where Loringhoven was residing at the time.
-Thompson uses this research to claim that the signature could not have been inspired by the name of J. L. Mott because Duchamp could not have purchased the urinal there.

 Shortly after its initial exhibition, Fountain was lost.
 According to Duchamp biographer Calvin Tomkins, the best guess is that it was thrown out as rubbish by Stieglitz, a common fate of Duchamp's early readymades.
 However, the myth goes that the original Fountain was in fact not thrown out but returned to Richard Mutt by Duchamp.

 The reaction engendered by Fountain continued for weeks following the exhibition submission.
 An article was published in Boston on 25 April 1917:

 A Philadelphian, Richard Mutt, member of the society, and not related to our friend of the "Mutt and Jeff" cartoons, submitted a bathroom fixture as a "work of art."
 The official record of the episode of its removal says: